-A. John Lewis Home Insurance provides optional ID Theft Cover.
-If you have this cover included in your policy, you’ll have access to our Identity Theft Helpline that will provide you with full assistance and guidance in recovering your identity if it’s been fraudulently stolen.
+A. John Lewis Home Insurance provides Identity Theft Cover.
+You’ll have access to our Identity Theft Helpline that will provide you with full assistance and guidance in recovering your identity if it has been fraudulently stolen.

 We’ll pay up to £50,000 to cover costs you have to pay to defend your name and restore your credit status, or any lost wages if you have to take time off work to meet with police or legal counsel.

 Read our Policy Details for the full list of things we’ll cover.

 Q. Have you got any expert tips for us?